Connection Issues

 shield: settings_reset

 Save the file, commit the changes and push them to GitHub.
-Download the new firmware zip file build by the latest GitHub Actions job.
-In it you will find an additional settings_reset UF2 image file.
+Download the new firmware zip file that is built by the latest GitHub Actions job.
+In it you will find an additional settings_reset

 Reset Split Keyboard Procedure